"Although the world is full of suffering, it is full also of the overcoming of it."

-I am also available to contract with organizations, institutions, and practice groups to provide individual and/or group supervision to associates or students, including field instruction programs.
+I am available to contract with organizations, institutions, and practice groups to provide individual and group supervision to both post-graduate clinicians (ASW, MFT, PCC) and graduate students (MSW Interns, MFT/PCC Trainees) in California.
 Please see About page for a complete list of universities whom I have contracted with in the past, located under the Certifications section.
 I am also available to conduct trainings on Trauma-Informed Supervision.

 I have obtained 21 continuing education units (CEUs) required for supervising ASW, AMFT, and APCC associates through the California Board of Behavioral Sciences (BBS).
 In keeping with the BBS regulations, I take the required six CEUs each renewal period and am able to provide proof of certifications upon request.